Frequently Asked Questions: Investors

 In summary, the EIS (and its sister scheme SEIS) provides benefits if your investment succeeds or fails.
 Let us explain.

-EIS qualifying investments are essentially purchases of new ordinary shares in qualifying companies by individuals, who are not connected with the company, that have been held for a minimum of three years.
-Under EIS rules:
+Qualifying investments are essentially purchases of new ordinary shares in qualifying companies by individuals, who are not connected with the company, that have been held for a minimum of three years.

 If your investment is successful: